jcabelloc/dev-notes/gcp/gcp.setup.md

 * Follow these steps at https://cloud.google.com/sdk/docs/quickstart-windows
 * Selected path: C:\Users\jcabelloc\AppData\Local\Google\Cloud SDK
 * After installing, login is required
-* Then, it is required to select one of the projects, after select one, we have
+* Then, it is required to select one of the projects, after selecting one, we have
 ```
-* Commands that require authentication will use jcabelloc@gmail.com b
+* Commands that require authentication will use jcabelloc@gmail.com
-* Commands will reference project `adm-team6` by default
+* Commands will reference project `ayni-desa` by default
 Run `gcloud help config` to learn how to change individual settings
 ```